QHSE

 The manual and cocument control function is used to manage a library of manuals and documents which you can then assign to your vessels.
 A common document is the Safety Management System manual.
 To add a manual/document, simply right-click on the empty tree again:

-We can now add chapters and sub-chapters:
+You can now add chapters and sub-chapters:

+To approve a document, check the boxes on the bottom and press ‘Save’.
 To assign a manual, click on it and assign it to a location group or vessel(s):

 The document is now visible for your crew in read-only mode: